 The Cisco Foundation supports Cisco's efforts to team with nonprofit and non-governmental organizations around the world to develop technology-based solutions in our investment areas.
 We focus this work on underserved communities and look for solutions that harness the power of the Internet and communications technology.

 A distinct legal entity, the Cisco Foundation makes cash grants by invitation to nonprofit and non-governmental organizations according to criteria and guidelines that are aligned with Cisco's overall nonprofit investment strategy.

 Cisco truly partners with our grantees.
 We work with you to build capacity around measuring outcomes.
 Measuring the impact of a program or partner is essential to sustaining and improving programs.
 We have helped small nonprofits become global providers of innovative social services.
 We provide our expertise to help them manage the investment.

 V C Gopalratnam, Vice President, Globalization IT, Cisco

 Rob Johnson, Senior Vice President, Operations, Cisco

 John Morgridge, Chairman Emeritus, Cisco

-Download the Cisco Systems Foundation's IRS 990PF reports:
+Download the Cisco Systems Foundation's IRS 990PF reports in PDF format:

 We encourage you to explore our site, both to look for an answer and to get a broader sense of our activity in the community.
 If you still have a question or would like to make a comment about the Cisco Foundation, please contact us.